pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Rubric

-- Part 1 - 3 pts
+- Part 1 - 6 pts
-  - 0.5 pts / question
-- Part 2 - 6 pts
+- Part 2 - 4 pts
 - Part 3 - 6 pts
+- Part 4 - 6 pts
   - minimum of 6 commits, each commit completes 1 task
   - 1 complete task = 1 pt
-- Part 4 - 3 pts
+- Part 5 - 3 pts
 - Extra Credit - 1 pt
 - Point deductions:
-  - minus 2 pts = no commits for each part && no commit messages indicating parts building on each other
+  - minus 2 pts = no commits for each part in `roll` script && no commit messages indicating parts building on each other
   - minus 1 pt = commits / comments indicate parts building on each other, but not all commits were broken out as asked